Pastor Salary by Church Size (2026 Data) | REACHRIGHT Skip to main content

 How often should a church review pastor salaries?

 At minimum, once per year during the annual budgeting process.
 Review compensation data, check regional benchmarks, account for inflation and cost-of-living changes, and assess the pastor’s performance and responsibilities.
-Our salary calculator makes this review straightforward.
+Our church salary calculator makes this review straightforward.

 Run Your Numbers